 Whenever there is a warning about subscription changes, a small icon appears in the top menu bar, similar to a fuel gauge.

 As any installed product nears the expiration date of the subscription, the Subscription Manager daemon will issue a warning.
-A similar message is given when the system has products without a valid certificate, meaning either there is not subscription attached that covers that product or the product is installed past the expiration of the subscription.
+A similar message is given when the system has products without a valid certificate, meaning either a subscription is not atached that covers that product or the product is installed past the expiration of the subscription.
 Clicking the Manage My Subscriptions... button in the subscription notification window opens the Red Hat Subscription Manager GUI to view and update subscriptions.

 When the Subscription Manager UI opens, whether it was opened through a notification or just opened normally, there is an icon in the upper left corner that shows whether products lack a valid certificate.
 The easiest way to attach subscriptions which match invalidated products is to click the